Q. How can I buy tickets?

 A. Our partners offer Subscribers enjoy a range of year-round benefits, which vary from season to season.
-Take a look at our 2016 Subscriber Benefits to get a sense of the goodies on offer.
+Take a look at our 2017 Subscriber Benefits to see the goodies on offer.

 Q. Who qualifies for a Concession, Seniors or Youth/Under 30 discount?

 A. We offer further discounts on Season Packages to people who hold a government-issued Pensioner Concession card, a DVA Health Card or a government-issued Seniors Card.
 (Seniors Business Cards are not accepted).
 The card number must be provided at the time of booking.
 People under 30 years of age also receive a further discount for selected performances; they must present ID showing age when booking.
 If booking online, by post or by phone, a copy of the ID must be received by our Customer Service Team before tickets can be issued.